Smodi990/PVL-Finanacial-Report/README.md

 > Return on Capital Employed (ROCE): Improved from -0.85% in 2018 to 14.67% in 2021, reflecting better returns on investments.

 > Return on Equity (ROE): Showed significant growth, from -0.69% in 2018 to 12.91% in 2021, indicating increased profitability for shareholders.

+<br></br>
+## Cash Flow Analysis Report

+**1.Cash and Cash Equivalents:**

+The company started with a cash balance of $6,67,650 in 2018, which increased significantly to $31,33,776 in 2019, then slightly decreased to $29,07,775 in 2020, and finally peaked at $45,10,732 in 2021.

+**2.Cash Flows from Operating Activities:**

+There was a substantial increase in cash flow from operating activities, starting from $30,216 in 2018 to $6,84,221 in 2021.

+Profit before tax improved from a loss of $-28,642 in 2018 to a significant gain of $16,35,952 in 2021.

+Non-cash items, such as depreciation and other adjustments, also contributed positively to cash flows, increasing over the years.

+Working capital changes impacted cash flows negatively, especially in 2021 with a major outflow of $-12,32,641.

+Interest paid and tax paid gradually increased, reflecting the company’s financial commitments.

+**3.Cash Flows from Investing Activities:**
+Investments in non-current assets were consistently high, with purchases peaking at $-34,63,680 in 2020.

+Sale of non-current assets provided cash inflows, particularly in 2019 ($34,56,100) and 2020 ($42,82,365).

+Investments outflow also increased, peaking at $-6,72,000 in 2020.

+Dividend and interest received showed a steady increase, contributing positively to cash inflows.

+Overall, net investing activities moved from an outflow of $-2,54,233 in 2018 to a strong inflow of $10,73,176 in 2021.

+**4.Cash Flows from Financing Activities:**

+The company raised funds through share capital issuance, with the highest amount of $37,96,000 in 2019.

+Dividend payments increased, reaching $-1,54,440 in 2021, indicating returns to shareholders.

+Cash flows from financing activities decreased from a peak of $35,35,500 in 2019 to a net outflow of $-1,54,440 in 2021, indicating reduced external financing.

+**5.Net Cash Flow and Final Cash Position:**

+The company experienced fluctuating cash flows, with a major surge in 2020 ($90,38,283) and reaching $95,00,482 in 2021.

+The overall trend indicates strong financial growth and stability, with significant contributions from operating activities and strategic investments.

+### Conclusion:
+The company has demonstrated strong financial growth over the years, with increasing revenues, profitability, and liquidity.
+While cash flow and balance sheet figures indicate financial stability, rising liabilities and higher operating expenses need careful management.
+The key financial ratios suggest an overall improvement in efficiency, profitability, and financial health.
+Moving forward, optimizing cost structures and maintaining efficient capital allocation will be crucial for sustained growth.